In this article, we have listed all GED® prep facilities and testing locations in the Fairfield area.

 The GED (General Educational Development) exam is a series of four independent tests that measure the academic skills, knowledge, and development of adults who did not complete their high school training.
 The GED credential is accepted as the equivalency of a high school diploma that is necessary for most employment options.

 The GED credential also satisfies entrance requirements for community colleges, vocational schools, and universities.
 TASC and HiSET come with separate reading and writing tests (so five in total) and serve the same purpose.
 You may very well benefit from the totally free practice tests for your GED, TASC, or HiSET exam that are offered on this website.

-GED eligibility criteria
+HSE testing eligibility criteria

-To be eligible to take the GED exam in California, an applicant needs to be California residents, but members of the armed forces stationed in California also qualify.
+To be eligible to take the HSE exam in California, an applicant needs to be California residents, but members of the armed forces stationed in California also qualify.
 Candidates must be at least 18 years old, and not be engaged in another school program.
 Those who are 17, must have been out of school for no less than 60 days, and provide a request letter indicating the need to sit for the exam from the military, from a college or university, or from an employer.

-If you are 17 when you pass the GED exam, you will not receive your equivalency diploma until your 18th birthday.
+If you are 17 when you pass the HSE exam, you will not receive your equivalency diploma until your 18th birthday.
 For the remaining period, you will receive a letter of intent stating that your certificate is held until your 18th birthday.

 GED diploma & the economy